teamniteo/handbook/3_Development/git-n00bs.md

 ### Sync Repository

-Run terminal, type git.
-Go to root directory of the repository on localhost (cd ..)
+Go to root directory of the repository on localhost (cd ..).
+This command will discard any local changes.

+`git checkout .`

+then switch to master branch

+`git checkout master`

+and get the latest changes

-`git fetch -p`
+`git pull master`

 ### Create Branch

 Name branch based on the changes you're making.

-`git checkout -b <branch_name> origin/master`
+`git checkout -b <branch_name>`

-### Add or Change Files

-Changes are automatically tracked but if you created new files, you need to add them:

-`git add .`

-If you do this make sure to deselect composer files in GitGui.

-### Check Status
+### Commit Changes

-`git status`

-if OK:
+Once you've done the changes write

 `git gui`